rcludwick/Python-Cheat-Sheets/src/source/git.rst

     #Resetting every file
     $ git reset HEAD --hard

+    #Resetting an edited file to an unstage commit
+    $ git reset -- <filename>

-    #Restoring one file to the last commit
+    #Restoring a staged file to the previous commit
     $ git reset commit

 **Aliases and Config** usage::